AhmedAlQayed/Fake-Image-Detector-Web-App/README.md

 Our main focus is to:

-1- Preprocess the data in order to have an effective training with mimimum amount of time.
+1- Preprocess the dataset in order to have an effective training with mimimum amount of time.

 2- Train a network using transfer learning technique to accelerate the process of getting an acceptable accuracy.